Types of Whisks

 - Salad dressings

 Dough whisks are, as their name suggests, perfect for handling tough doughs or batters without overworking the ingredients.
-Unlike wooden spoons, the thin wires are perfect for swiftly cutting into your doughs and scraping away flour pockets for a smooth and consistent mixture.
+Unlike wooden spoons, the thin wires are perfect for swiftly cutting into your dough and scraping away flour pockets for a smooth and consistent mixture.

 Uses for Dough Whisks